• Skip to primary navigation

-Understanding SC 2.4.2 Page Titled
+Understanding WCAG SC 2.4.2 Page Titled

 Web pages have titles that describe topic or purpose.
 (Level A)